-Explanation Name of the mesh Quadrat position in grid - x dimension1 for full mesh Quadrat position in grid - y dimension1 for full mesh x value (in model coordinate system) of sample unit. y value (in model coordinate system) of sample unit. z value (in model coordinate system) of sample unit. length of one side of square quadrat (as defined by user) Number of faces found in the sample unit.
-Number of vertices found in the sample unit.
-Slope (0 is flat) of the overall mesh (will be the same for all sample units) slope (0 is flat) of the mesh in just the area of the sample unit.
-Mean value of all face angles (0 is flat) in the sample unit.
-Standard deviation of all face angels ((0 is flat) in the sample unit.
-Percent of all face angles in the sample unit within the designated degree bin.
+complexitymetrics tool Values below are summarised in 'metrics.csv' file for each mesh.
+Each row is a sample unit (whole mesh is first row, quadrats come after this).
+Descriptor Explanation Mesh Name of the mesh Grid X Quadrat position in grid - x dimension1 for full mesh Grid Y Quadrat position in grid - y dimension1 for full mesh Center X x value (in model coordinate system) of sample unit.
+Center Y y value (in model coordinate system) of sample unit.
+Center Z z value (in model coordinate system) of sample unit.
+Quad Size length of one side of square quadrat (as defined by user) Num Faces Number of faces found in the sample unit.
+Num Verts Number of vertices found in the sample unit.
+Landscape Slope Slope (0 is flat) of the overall mesh (will be the same for all sample units) Quad Fitted Slope slope (0 is flat) of the mesh in just the area of the sample unit.
+Vertical Angle Mean Mean value of all face angles (0 is flat) in the sample unit.
+Vertical Angle StdDev Standard deviation of all face angels ((0 is flat) in the sample unit.
+VertAngHist xx-xxdeg Percent of all face angles in the sample unit within the designated degree bin.
 0 is flat, 90 is vertical, 180 is downward facing.
-Range (max-min) of heights (z-values) of all faces in a sampling unit.
-Standard deviation (max-min) of heights (z-values) of all faces in a sampling unit.
-The 2D area of the sample unit projected onto the overall model plane.
+Quad Height Range Range (max-min) of heights (z-values) of all faces in a sampling unit.
+Quad Height StdDev Standard deviation (max-min) of heights (z- values) of all faces in a sampling unit.
+Quad 2D Area The 2D area of the sample unit projected onto the overall model plane.
 Quad 3D Area The 3D area of the sample unit (sum of all faces within the unit).
-Quad Rugosity 3D area divided by 2D area Quad 2D Area (plane) The 2D area of the sample unit projected onto the plane of best fit of all data within the sample unit.
+Quad Rugosity 3D area divided by 2D area ------------------------------- --- Quad 2D Area (plane) The 2D area of the sample unit projected onto the plane of best fit of all data within the sample unit.
 Quad Rugosity (plane) 3D area divided by 2D area (plane) Quad Height Range (x.xx m) As above but for model built with stated resolution (xx.x m).
 Present for all resolutions listed in the resolutions.txt file.
 Quad Height StdDev (x.xx m) As above but for model built with stated resolution (xx.x m).
 Present for all resolutions listed in the resolutions.txt file.
 Quad 2D Area (x.xx m) As above but for model built with stated resolution (xx.x m).
 Present for all resolutions listed in the resolutions.txt file.
 Quad 3D Area (x.xx m) As above but for model built with stated resolution (xx.x m).
 Present for all resolutions listed in the resolutions.txt file.
 Quad Rugosity (x.xx m) As above but for model built with stated resolution (xx.x m).
 Present for all resolutions listed in the resolutions.txt file.
 Quad 2D Area (plane) (x.xx m) As above but for model built with stated resolution (xx.x m).
 Present for all resolutions listed in the resolutions.txt file.
 Quad Rugosity (plane)(x.xx m) As above but for model built with stated resolution (xx.x m).
 Present for all resolutions listed in the resolutions.txt file.